About Us

 Our Mission and Values

 Our mission is to support economically disadvantaged children to attain scholarly excellence through mathematics and education.
-We intend to develop in children an interest in mathematics as a means to prepare them for college and successful careers in academia, business, and the professions.
+We intend to develop in children an interest in mathematics to prepare them for college and successful careers in academia, business, and the professions.

 We believe that a solid foundation in mathematics is the key to academic success.
 We have no doubt that educating children requires human interaction – not just books and computers.